ythiago03/alura-7daysOfCode/README.md

-# Repositório para guardar as atividades feitas no 7 dary of code.
+# Repositório para guardar as atividades feitas no 7 days of code.